 Yield management strategies

-A survey by Stacy Blackman Consulting found that 25 percent of all college applicants usually plan to apply to five institutions.
+A survey found that 25 percent of all college applicants usually plan to apply to five institutions.
 This makes colleges resort to preparing waitlists as an insurance policy to fill courses: if some of the admitted students don’t enroll, they can offer admissions to the waitlisted applicants.
 Some use the priority waitlist concept, where accepted applicants are asked to deposit a sizeable sum that they would forfeit if they don’t enroll.

 The more unsure an institution is about what its yield is going to be, the longer will be the waitlist and the more complicated and longwinded the admission process.
 The waitlist “purgatory” obviously puts applicants in an agonizing limbo, but colleges feel it is a fair tactic in the competition for students.